pepopowitz/tdd-workshop/module-4/README.md

 The game advances one tick at a time.
 For every tick, each cell will determine its next state based on its 8 neighbors.

-**ACTION!** Hit the "Start" button.
+&#128073; Hit the "Start" button.
 You should see the green cells dance around, as "life" advances.
 Currently, the cells are configured to randomly replace the previous state.
 You'll be using TDD to correct this!

-**ACTION!** Hit the "Stop" button.
+&#128073; Hit the "Stop" button.
 The green cells should stop dancing.
 You may have to click more than once to make them stop.

 There's no actual reason you need to stop the game - the "Stop" button is there in case you get sick of watching the cells dance.